Early Action decisions will be posted in early December 2017.

-The $35 (non-refundable) online application fee is payable at the time of application for first-time freshman applicants.
+Application Fee: The $35 (non-refundable) online application fee is payable at the time of application for first-year applicants.
 The paper application fee is $40.
 If you submitted your application without paying the fee, you may do so by clicking here.

-Students who registered for the SAT using a SAT fee waiver and chose the fee waiver option as their payment method after completing an application.
+Students who registered for the SAT/ACT using a SAT/ACT fee waiver and chose the fee waiver option as their payment method after completing an application.
 Students must make sure to submit one of their official fee waivers to the Georgia College Office of Admissions for waiver to be accepted.
 Note: Waivers must be signed and mailed.
 No fax or email photocopies accepted.